-Pin Name I/O Type Description ĊŚ Input Chip Select .
+Pin Name I/O Type Description CS Input Chip Select .
 This active LOW input activates the device.
 When HIGH, the device enters low-power standby mode, ignores other inputs, and tristates the output.
 When LOW, the device internally activates the SCK signal.
 A falling edge on CS must occur before every opcode.
 SCK Input Serial Clock .
 All I/O activity is synchronized to the serial clock.
 Inputs are latched on the rising edge and outputs occur on the falling edge.
-Because the device is synchronous, the clock frequency may be any value between 0 and 16 MHz and may be interrupted at any time.
+Because the device is synchronous, the clock frequency may be any value between 0 and 10 MHz and may be interrupted at any time.
 SI ^[1] Input Serial Input .
 All data is input to the device on this pin.
 The pin is sampled on the rising edge of SCK and is ignored at other times.
-It should always be driven to a valid logic level to meet IDD specifications.
-SO ^[1] Output Serial Output .
+It should always be driven to a valid logic level to meet I {DD} specifications.
+SO ^[1] Output Serial Output.
 This is the data output pin.
 It is driven during a read and remains tristated at all other times including when HOLD is LOW.
 Data transitions are driven on the falling edge of the serial clock.
 WP Input Write Protect .
-This active LOW pin prevents write operation to the Status Register when WPEN is set to '1'.
-This is critical because other write protection features are controlled through the Status Register.
+This active LOW pin prevents all write operation, including Status Register.
+If HIGH, write access is determined by the other write protection features, as controlled through the Status Register.
 A complete explanation of write protection is provided in Status Register and Write Protection on page 7.
-This pin must be tied to V {DD} if not used.
-HOLD Input HOLD Pin.
-The $\overline{\text{HOLD}}$ pin is used when the host CPU must interrupt a memory operation for another task.
-When $\overline{\text{HOLD}}$ is LOW, the current operation is suspended.
+This pin must be tied to V{DD} if not used.
+HOLD Input HOLD Pin .
+The HOLD pin is used when the host CPU must interrupt a memory operation for another task.
+When HOLD is LOW, the current operation is suspended.
 The device ignores any transition on SCK or CS.
 All transitions on HOLD must occur while SCK is LOW.
-This pin must be tied to V {DD} if not used.
+This pin must be tied to V{DD} if not used.
 V {SS} Power supply Ground for the device.
 Must be connected to the ground of the system.
 V {DD} Power supply Power supply input to the device.

-Note

-^{1.} SI may be connected to SO for a single pin data interface.
+Note 1.
+SI may be connected to SO for a single pin data interface.